ricn/ricn.github.io/_posts/2013-08-28-upload-files-to-a-cmis-repository-with-jruby.markdown

 end
 {% endhighlight %}

-First I'm just show casing another way to get an object by using the `get_object_by_path` method.
+First I'm just showcasing another way to get an object by using the `get_object_by_path` method.
 Then I'm just grabbing the children from the image folder and then I print out the name of the file.

 #### Summary
 This is just a very simple example of what you can do with the OpenCMIS library and the CMIS gem in JRuby.
 Please let me know if you build something more interesting with the CMIS gem!